hashmathsa/supervised-learningML/README.md

   1. Logistic Regression

-    A statistical technique for forecasting a binary result is called logistic regression.
-It uses a logistic function to model the likelihood that an instance belongs to a specific class.By maximizing the likelihood function, the method determines which model fits the data the best.
-It is appropriate for the dataset on breast cancer because:
-    This dataset mostly comprises of numerical features,  which it handles well.
-It gives comprehensible coefficients for every characteristic, so medical professionals may comprehend how every measurement affects  the diagnosis.
-It performs well for classes that can be divided linearly and is computationally efficient.
+   Logistic regression is a statistical method for predicting a binary outcome.
+It models the probability that an instance belongs to a particular class using a logistic function.The approach finds the model that best fits the data by maximizing the likelihood function.
+It works well with the breast cancer dataset because: The majority of the attributes in this dataset are numerical, which makes it suited for it.
+It provides easily understood coefficients for each attribute, enabling medical practitioners to understand how each measurement influences the diagnosis.
+It is computationally efficient and performs well for classes that can be partitioned linearly.

   2. Decision Tree Classifier